abjerner/Skybrud.Social.Vimeo/getting-started.md

 # Getting started

-In order to access the Advanced API with Skybrud.Social, you need an instance of {{class:Skybrud.Social.Vimeo.Advanced.VimeoService}}.
+In order to access the Advanced API with Skybrud.Social, you need an instance of <code class="Skybrud.Social.Vimeo.Advanced.VimeoService, Skybrud.Social.Vimeo">VimeoService</code>.
 This class is your starting point to an object oriented approach to the API.

-{{class:Skybrud.Social.Vimeo.Advanced.VimeoService}} will internally use an instance of {{class:Skybrud.Social.Vimeo.Advanced.VimeoOAuthClient}} for the raw communication with the Advanced API ({{class:Skybrud.Social.Vimeo.Advanced.VimeoOAuthClient}} is also used for authentication).
+<code class="Skybrud.Social.Vimeo.Advanced.VimeoService, Skybrud.Social.Vimeo">VimeoService</code> will internally use an instance of <code class="Skybrud.Social.Vimeo.Advanced.VimeoOAuthClient, Skybrud.Social.Vimeo">VimeoService</code> for the raw communication with the Advanced API (<code class="Skybrud.Social.Vimeo.Advanced.VimeoOAuthClient, Skybrud.Social.Vimeo">VimeoService</code> is also used for authentication).

-If you just need to access public data in the Advanced API, you can simply initialize a new instance of {{class:Skybrud.Social.Vimeo.Advanced.VimeoOAuthClient}} with the consumer key and consumer secret of your Vimeo app:
+If you just need to access public data in the Advanced API, you can simply initialize a new instance of <code class="Skybrud.Social.Vimeo.Advanced.VimeoOAuthClient, Skybrud.Social.Vimeo">VimeoService</code> with the consumer key and consumer secret of your Vimeo app:

 ```csharp
 // Initialize a new instance of the OAuth client